argonne-lcf/AR2023/_performancehighlights/nwchemex.md

 ---

 {% include txt-intro.html
-    blurb = "As the original NWChem code—an ab initio computational chemistry software package which includes quantum chemical and molecular dynamics functionality— is nearly a quarter-century old, in updating the application, the NWChemEx developers decided to rewrite from the ground up, with the ultimate goal of providing the framework for next-generation molecular modeling.
+    blurb = "As the original NWChem code—an ab initio computational chemistry software package which includes quantum chemical and molecular dynamics functionality—is nearly a quarter-century old,the NWChemEx developers decided update the application by rewriting from the ground up, with the ultimate goal of providing the framework for next-generation molecular modeling.
 The new, exascale-ready code is capable of enabling chemistry research on a variety of leading-edge computing systems."
 %}